kshitij9292/newtonian-telescope-114mm-f700/README.md

     Wall Loops: 4 minimum (Ensures strength for threaded inserts).

-🔧 Assembly & Collimation
+Assembly & Collimation

     Insert Hardware: Heat-set the brass inserts into the printed parts carefully to ensure they are flush and straight.

     Primary Cell: Mount the 114mm mirror into the cell using the printed clips.

-        Pro-Tip: Do not overtighten the clips; "pinching" the mirror causes astigmatism in your views.
+        Do not overtighten the clips; "pinching" the mirror causes astigmatism in your views.

     Collimation: Adjust the three M8 screws on the primary cell until the reflection of the secondary mirror is perfectly centered in your sightline.
         Adjust the secondary mirror tilt via the spider hub.